Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 6. Now choose the When Last Connected to This iPhone option.

 You can run into bugs or errors that have already been fixed in a later version of iOS if your iOS version is outdated.
 Technical issues with your AirPods and device may be among these errors.
-If you’re wondering “Why do my AirPods keep disconnecting with a full battery?” the issue is most likely with your device rather than the AirPods.
-You should verify that you have the most recent iOS version if your AirPods aren’t connecting.
+If your AirPods keep disconnecting with a full battery, the issue is most likely related to your device rather than the AirPods.
+First, verify that you have the most recent iOS version:

 Here are the steps to update your iOS: